 Spring and summer travel news was largely dominated by the situation in Hong Kong, as police there fired tear gas and non-lethal ammunition at protesters who were distraught over the suspected revocation of their freedom by the Chinese government.
 Protests throughout Hong Kong International Airport, Hong Kong’s Mass Transit Railway, and the Airport Express disrupted transportation into Hong Kong, according to Cruise Critic.
 Of course, tourism numbers have dropped dramatically as a result, and the situation is ongoing.

 Mysterious deaths in the Dominican Republic

 Tourism in the Dominican Republic took a sharp dip this year after 11 Americans died between June 2018 and May 2019 for no apparent reason in resorts there.
 Some believe that tainted alcohol was responsible, but that theory has not been confirmed.
 That said, shortly after drinking from their minibars, many of the guests at varying hotels became sick or had heart attacks and never woke.
 This situation was declared a “tourism crisis,” although the United States maintained a level-two advisory to the DR. The FBI conducted toxicology tests but didn’t release the results, so the causes of the deaths are still under investigation.
-Here are other baffling forensic cases that stumped everyone.

 The Amazon rainforest burned in Brazil